ArthurMalajyan/ARM-Corpus/README.md

 2. levenshtein distance <= 50.
 3. The number of words in a sentence is greater than 6 and less than 22.

-in the next step the sentences of the taken articles were translated into English by google-translate and then the English sentences  were translated into Armenian again.
-After which the sentences were labeled by linguists
+In the next step the sentences of the taken articles were translated into English by google-translate and then the English sentences  were translated into Armenian again.
+After which the sentences were labeled by linguists.

 |number of examples|all|strict paraphrases|loose paraphrases|non-paraphrases|
 |  :---: |     :---:    | :---:  |          :---:          | :---:  |